 - 1.1.
 This Memorandum of Understanding (MoU) sets out the high level agreement between Department for Education (DfE) and Home Office (HO)1 that governs the exchange of information assets needed to better deliver their respective businesses. - 1.2.
 The DfE was formed on 12 May 2010 and is responsible for education and children's services. - 1.3.
+All references to Home Office (HO) in the document refer to the work of Visas & Immigration, Immigration Enforcement Directorates, (the work previously undertaken by the former UK Border Agency) and Border Force only and not the whole of the Home Office and its Executive Agencies - 1.4.
+UK Visas & Immigration UK Visas and Immigration is responsible for making decisions every year about who has the right to visit or stay in the country, with a firm emphasis on national security and a culture of customer satisfaction for people who come here legally. - 1.5.
+Immigration Enforcement Immigration Enforcement is responsible for preventing abuse, pursuing immigration offenders and increasing compliance with immigration law.
+Its main aim is to support the government's commitment to reduce net migration which is achieved through the implementation of a range of strategies and partnership working with a number of key stakeholders including other Home Office commands, e.g. the Border Force, the police and local authorities - 1.6.
+Border Force (BF) was created as a directorate of the Home Office on 1 March 2012.
+BF is a law enforcement command within the Home Office.
+BF secure the UK border by carrying out immigration and customs controls for people and goods entering the UK - 1.7.
 This MoU is not a contract nor is it legally binding.
-It does not in itself create lawful means for the exchange of information; it simply documents the processes and procedures agreed between the parties. - 1.4.
+It does not in itself create lawful means for the exchange of information; it simply documents the processes and procedures agreed between the parties. - 1.8.
 All specific information exchanges ('process level' agreements) including 'proof of concept exercises' will be recorded at annex 2 of this MoU.
-The specific agreement must reference this umbrella MoU as the basis for the exchange and as a minimum include: - purpose for exchange, - (physical) method of exchange, - benefit (to both parties) of the exchange; - primary business owner(s) in both departments - length of exercise, if long term a review date of 6 months minimum from commencement must be included - specific legislation, and - the level of assurance or approval given for the exchange to take place
+The specific agreement must reference this umbrella MoU as the basis for the exchange and as a minimum include: - purpose for exchange, - (physical) method of exchange, - benefit (to both parties) of the exchange; - primary business owner(s) in both departments